gwastro/pycbc/docs/inference/examples/lisa_smbhb.rst

 :download:`Download <../../../examples/inference/lisa_smbhb/plot.py>`

+You can modify this plot script to generate the posterior of parameters that you want.
 This will create the following plot:

 .. image:: ../../_include/lisa_smbhb_mass_tc_0.png
    :scale: 30